longjiahui/dodone-documentation/docs/en/product/taskanchor.md

 ---
 title: Task Anchor
 createTime: 2025/11/21 13:22:20
-permalink: /en/product/ue1u059y/
+permalink: /en/product/399hfuc3/
 ---

-# Task Anchor

-When you create 3, 4 layers, or even more levels of subtask hierarchies, task management can become cumbersome.
-Creating anchors can solve this problem.
-Anchors are similar to bookmarks - after adding an anchor, you can directly access the anchored task from the group.
+When you have created 3, 4, or even more layers of subtask hierarchy, task management becomes cumbersome.
+Task anchors can solve this problem.
+Anchors are similar to bookmarks - after adding an anchor, you can directly access the anchored task from the group level.

 ## Operations